gtournie/mediator/README.md

 ### Mediator pattern ###

-Implements a single object that becomes a shared resource through all of the different pieces of an application.
+Very small lib which implements a single object that becomes a shared resource through all of the different pieces of an application.

 ### Installation ###